 All Food and Nutrition and Food, Nutrition and Dietetics majors have access to a state-of-the art BOSCH-Thermador Foods and Nutrition Laboratory equipped with commercial cooking ranges utilizing electric, gas, steam and induction modes of heat transfer.

 The current Didactic Program in Dietetics (DPD) was accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) in 2006 and reaffirmed in 2016.
-ACEND is located at the Academy of Nutrition and Dietetics (AND) headquarters at 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606; 312-899-0040, ext.
+The current accreditation cycle runs through June 2025.
+ACEND is located at the Academy of Nutrition and Dietetics (AND) headquarters at 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606; (800) 877-1600, ext.
 5400; www.eatright.org, ACEND@eatright.org.
 ACEND establishes a complete set of standards, knowledge and competency statements that must be met by all accredited dietetics programs.
 Completion of the DPD permits students to be eligible to apply for an accredited Dietetic Internship (DI) during their senior year if they have met the required cumulative GPA of 2.8 or higher and have completed (or in progress) all required coursework to receive the degree in Foods and Nutrition with an emphasis in Dietetics.

 The Department of Family and Consumer Sciences also offers a non-dietetics track in the Foods and Nutrition program area of study.
 This program does not require ACEND accreditation and, therefore, allows the student to have a more flexible course of study that can prepare one for a variety of career paths in foods and nutrition.

-All foods and nutrition majors (DPD track and non-dietetics track) are one of seven specialty areas of study within the Family and Consumer Sciences discipline.
+All Foods and Nutrition majors (DPD track and non-dietetics track) are part of the nine specialty areas of study within the Family and Consumer Sciences discipline.
 Therefore, all FND students are afforded the opportunity to become Certified in Family and Consumer Sciences (CFCS) during the last semester of their senior year as Carson-Newman’s American Association of Family and Consumers Sciences (AAFCS) accredited Department offers curricula in each program area which meet the required standards and a core body of knowledge for FCS graduates.
 FCS faculty can assist any student interested in earning the CFCS credential during their senior year.

 The DPD program/faculty at C-N strives to meet or exceed the following goals and objectives that are important for success of our graduates:

-Goal 1 Graduates will have attained a mastery of the knowledge, skills, and competencies required of entry-level registered dietitian nutritionists upon completion of the accredited Bachelor of Science program in foods, nutrition and dietetics.
+Graduates will attain a mastery of the knowledge, skills, and competencies as outlined by ACEND Standards and required of entry-level registered dietitian nutritionists upon completion of the accredited Bachelor of Science program in foods, nutrition and dietetics.

-1.a.
-At least 80% of program students complete program/degree requirements within 4.5 years (150% of the program length)
+• At least 80% of students complete program requirements within 150% of planned program length

-1.d.
-Over a five-year period, 80% of graduates surveyed will evaluate their knowledge and skills as good or excellent preparation for professional work in foods, nutrition, and dietetics.
+• 80% of graduates surveyed will evaluate their knowledge and skills as good or excellent preparation for professional work in foods, nutrition and dietetics.

-Goal 2 Graduates will aspire to professional growth and development seeking supervised practice programs, graduate programs, and a variety of career opportunities in foods, nutrition, and dietetics.
+Graduates will aspire to professional growth and development seeking supervised practice programs, graduate programs, and a variety of career opportunities in foods, nutrition and dietetics.

-2.c.
-Over a five-year period, at least 75% of DPD graduates not continuing on to supervised practice will be employed in a food service or a nutrition-related career or have enrolled in an advanced education program within 12 months of graduation.
+• At least 75% of DPD graduates not continuing on to supervised practice will be employed in a food service or a nutrition related career or have enrolled in an advanced education program with 12 months of graduation.

 1) Foods and Nutrition major with Dietetics emphasis (DPD track):